inside.ewu.edu

 Pre-requisites: graduate standing.

-This course explores the care and custody of female offenders in the criminal justice system, with particular focus on psychological factors and mental health treatment.
+Explores the care and custody of female offenders in the criminal justice system, with particular focus on psychological factors and mental health treatment.

 PSYC 523.
 EVIDENCE BASED PRACTICES.
 4 Credits.